Azure Storage redundancy

 You can change your storage account's replication strategy by using the Azure portal, Azure Powershell, Azure CLI, or one of the Azure client libraries.
 Changing the replication type of your storage account does not result in down time.

 Are there any costs to changing my account's replication strategy?

 It depends on your conversion path.
 Ordering from cheapest to the most expensive redundancy offering we have LRS, ZRS, GRS, and RA-GRS.
 For example, going from LRS to anything will incur additional charges because you are going to a more sophisticated redundancy level.
 Going to GRS or RA-GRS will incur an egress bandwidth charge because your data (in your primary region) is being replicated to your remote secondary region.
 This is a one-time charge at initial setup.
 After the data is copied, there are no further conversion charges.
 You will only be charged for replicating any new or updates to existing data.
 For details on bandwidth charges, see Azure Storage Pricing page.

-If you change from GRS to LRS, there is no additional cost, but your replicated data is deleted from the secondary location.
+If you convert your storage account from GRS to LRS, there is no additional cost, but your replicated data is deleted from the secondary location.

 - Locally redundant storage (LRS): Low-cost data redundancy for Azure Storage

 - Zone-redundant storage (ZRS): Highly available Azure Storage applications

 - Geo-redundant storage (GRS): Cross-regional replication for Azure Storage

 - Geo-zone-redundant storage (GZRS) for highly availability and maximum durability (preview)

 - Designing highly available applications using RA-GRS Storage